Why Do I Spend So Much When Shopping Online?

 Online retailers constantly adjust their prices according to consumer and market behavior.
 This tactic, known as “dynamic pricing,” is designed to draw you back to the site again and again just to check the going price.
 It also prompts you to buy before the price rises again.

 6. They use anchor pricing.

 Retailers want you to believe you’re getting a great deal.
-They frequently employ “anchor pricing,” or placing items with inflated price tags right next to one you’re looking at now to make your desired item look less costly.
+They frequently employ “anchor pricing,” or placing items with inflated price tags right next to the one you’re looking at now, to make your desired item look less costly.

 7. Their ads stalk you.